Pabce/many-stupid-notes/src/site/notes/Personal notes/Paula pitch.md

 4. There are several solvers...

 ## Why tensor networks are promising
-The usual way of solving the nucleus (other than pure ab-initio methods, which are another different road to take) is through incremental improvements of mean field theory:
+The usual way of solving the nucleus (other than pure ab-initio methods, which are another beast in themselves) is through incremental improvements of mean field theory:

 <div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/neutrino-nucleus/mean-field-theory/" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">